costdev/git-updater-lite/README.md

 You must have a reachable site that will be used for dynamically retrieving the update API data.

-* [Git Updater](https://git-updater.com) is required on a site where all of your release versions of your plugins and themes are installed.
+* [Git Updater](https://git-updater.com) is required on a site where all of the release versions of your plugins and themes are installed.
 * All of your plugins/themes **must** be integrated with Git Updater.
+* You must be using Git Updater v12.7.0 or better.

 Git Updater is capable of returning a [REST endpoint](https://git-updater.com/knowledge-base/remote-management-restful-endpoints/#articleTOC_3/) containing the `plugins_api()` or `themes_api()` data for your plugin/theme.
 You will pass this endpoint during the integration.